The Role of Data Cap in Optimal Two-part Network Pricing: Model

-Corollary \ref{corollary:equilibrium_normalization} states that under the exponential form of achievable demand and linear congestion function, the measure and domain of users can be normalized to be a probability measure and $[0,1]\times[0,1]$, respectively.
-In particular, keeping the congestion level of the free provider unchanged, the equilibrium does not change when 1) the providers' capacities and the user size scale linearly at the same rate $k$, 2) the lump-sum fees, data caps, capacities and the users' desirable demands are normalized by $U$, and 3) the lump-sum and per-unit fees and users' values are normalized by $V$.
+Corollary \ref{corollary:equilibrium_normalization} states that under the exponential form of achievable demand and capacity sharing nature of network services, the domain and measure of users can be normalized to be $[0,1]\times[0,1]$ and probability measure, respectively.
+In particular, keeping the congestion level of the free provider unchanged, the equilibrium does not change when {1) the lump-sum fees $\mathbf{f}$ are normalized by $UV$, 2) the data caps $\mathbf{g}$ and the users' desirable demands $u$ are normalized by $U$, 3) the per-unit fees $\mathbf{p}$ and the users' values $v$ are normalized by $V$, 4) the capacities $\mathbf{c}$ are normalized by $U\mu(\Phi)$, and 5) the user population $\mu([0,u]\times[0,v])$ is normalized by $\mu(\Phi)$.}